sleeper/agents-playground/local-notion/README.md

 The `web/` directory contains a lightweight React single-page app for interacting with the platform API.
 It is intentionally minimal so it can run on constrained devices such as a Raspberry Pi while still providing quick insight into stored pages and database view items.
+The UI now includes forms for creating standalone pages and databases directly from the browser in addition to the existing read-only explorers.
+Page creation supports defining links to other pages, and the explorer reveals both outbound relations and backlinks to mirror Notion-style navigation.

 ### Installing dependencies